AdrianaStoi/Taste-of-Romania/README.md

 ## Business Model

-* Taste of Romania has a Business to Consumer (B2C) Business Model with products sold directly from the shop to end consumers.
+* Taste of Romania has a Business to Consumer (B2C) Business Model with products sold from the shop to end consumers.
 This is a specialized online shop addressing a niche market.
-The typical customer of Taste of Romania is expected to be individuals who are Romanians residing abroad, those who have visited Romania, or individuals with Romanian friends and acquaintances.
+The typical customers of Taste of Romania are expected to be individuals who are Romanians residing abroad, those who have visited Romania, or individuals with Romanian friends and acquaintances.

 ## Marketing Strategies